Aspirin and antiplatelet drugs for the Prevention and Treatment of Heart Attacks and Strokes (Coronary and Cerebral Vascular Disease)

 - What can be done to reduce the risk of ulcers from long-term aspirin use?

 - What are the limitations of aspirin treatment?

 - What is in the future for the research on aspirin resistance?

 What is aspirin?

 Aspirin belongs to a class of medications called nonsteroidal antiinflammatory drugs(NSAIDs).
-Aspirin and other NSAIDs, for example, ibuprofen (for example, Motrin, Advil) and naproxen (for example, Aleve), are widely used to treat fever, pain, and inflammatory conditions such as arthritis, tendonitis, and bursitis.
+Aspirin and other NSAIDs, for example, ibuprofen (Motrin, Advil, etc.) and naproxen (for example, Aleve, etc.), are widely used to treat fever, pain, and inflammatory conditions such as arthritis, tendonitis, and bursitis.
 Aspirin is known chemically as acetyl salicylic acid and often abbreviated as ASA.

 Report Problems to the Food and Drug Administration